feiyuw/xxtea/README.md

-# xxtea
-xxtea encrypt/decrypt library for golang
+Another xxtea encrypt/decrypt library for golang, compared to [xxtea/xxtea-go](https://github.com/xxtea/xxtea-go), it has better performance and lower memory usage.

 [xxtea](https://en.wikipedia.org/wiki/XXTEA) is a fast and secure encryption algorithm.
 This package is its golang implementation.